 Tutorial 15: How to Set Up Vendors (12:41)

 This lesson covers how to record your sales and track your income in QuickBooks Online.
-In QuickBooks, there are two types of sales: credit sales and cash sales.
-By the end of this lesson, you will be able to keep track of your credit sales by creating invoices for your customers and sending them via email.
+There are two types of sales in QuickBooks: credit sales and cash sales.
+By the end of this lesson, you will be able to keep track of your credit sales by creating and emailing invoices to your customers as well as recording cash sales where no invoice is needed.

 The Managing Sales and Income in QuickBooks lesson includes the following tutorials: